Ha2Dh/Ha2Dh/README.md

 - 👋 Hi, I’m @HarDh
 - 👀 I’m interested in everything I love.
-- 🌱 I’m currently learning how to life.
+- 🌱 I’m currently learning how to life properly.
 - 💞️ I’m looking to collaborate and fight on change the world.
 - 📫 hardhr@outlook.com is one of my E-mail's.
 - 😄 Pronouns: ntahlah